-Skills for the Real-World Series 1 - Keyboarding and Digital Literacy - semester long
+Skills for the Real World - Series 1 - Keyboarding and Digital Literacy - semester long

-These courses are combined to provide technology rich learning experiences that help students to understand ethical, respectful, and safe use of digital tools and demonstrate Global Awareness of other cultures in a digital environment.
+This course provides technology rich learning experiences that help students to understand ethical, respectful, and safe use of digital tools and demonstrate Global Awareness of other cultures in a digital environment.
 The Keyboarding curriculum focuses on teaching students the touch method of typing while applying proper posture and keyboarding techniques, which is necessary to be successful in the classroom and the workplace.
+The Basic

-The Basic Word Processing curriculum provides hands on lessons using Microsoft Word, which is the most widely used software program today.
+Word Processing curriculum provides hands-on lessons using Microsoft Word, which is the most widely used software program today.
 Students will learn to effectively create a variety of different documents, as well as the proper format for each document.
 Prerequisite for Series II.